landestates/heroku-stripe-checkout/README.md

     A description of the transaction.
 If present, the server will include it when creating the charge.

-- **`metadata`** `String`

-    A JavaScript Object, stringified and HTML encoded.
-This field allows you to dynamically add information about the charge from the frontend, e.g. `{ product_id: '12345' }`.
-If present, the server will decode and include it when creating the charge.

 ## Contributing

 See [CONTRIBUTING](https://github.com/christophercliff/heroku-stripe-checkout/blob/master/CONTRIBUTING.md).